 - How will the software aid in accomplishing your business objectives?

-- What challenges or problems should the software solve?
+- What challenges or problems should the software solve for you?
+Your customers?

 - Are all internal stakeholders and departments aligned on business requirements?